Progressive Disclosure Techniques: Framework-Agnostic JavaScript Implementation

 Accessibility Compliance & Interaction Architecture

 Progressive disclosure must never compromise keyboard navigation or screen reader comprehension.
 WCAG 2.2 mandates explicit synchronization between DOM visibility and ARIA state attributes.
 Implementing aria-expanded, aria-controls, and aria-live ensures that assistive technologies accurately reflect interface changes.
-Furthermore, focus order must be programmatically managed when hidden sections transition to visible states, adhering to Focus Management & Keyboard Navigation protocols.
+Furthermore, focus order must be programmatically managed when hidden sections transition to visible states, adhering to Focus Management & Keyboard Navigation protocols — and especially the recovery routine in Managing Focus After Validation Failure when a freshly revealed field is the one that fails.

 The following utility handles ARIA synchronization and safe focus routing: